3.5. Gaps in the data

 Business size

 93% of businesses in the CCI sector in Bradford have 4 or fewer employees, which is higher than the national average of 90% for CCI businesses.
-The data does not provide information on the reasons for this higher percentage, or the implications for the sector in Bradford.
+The data does not provide information on the reasons for this higher percentage, or on the implications for the sector in Bradford.

 Comparative data